Various terms and sayings heard at the tables.

 Evealine: Eleven, after the point is made.

-Excuse me ma'am/sir we need to feed the chickens not kill them: A player
+ma'am/sir we need to feed the chickens not kill them: A player that is

-Excuse me sir/ma'am you did not loose the dice only your money and your
+sir/ma'am you did not loose the dice only your money and your friends:

 Eyes of Texas shine upon us: Hard Ten